aadpM2hhdixoJm3u/jitsi-OIDC-adapter/README.md

 This project aims to add support for OpenID Connect (OIDC) since Jitsi decided to discontinue support for Shibboleth.
 It is inspired by [@nordeck's](https://github.com/nordeck/jitsi-keycloak-adapter) OIDC connector for Keycloak.
 However, due to my limited experience with TypeScript, I have developed this project using Python and some JavaScript.

 The primary function of this project is to integrate authentication capabilities into Jitsi Meet through any OIDC-compliant Identity Provider (IDP).
-In my use case, the objective is to authenticate the meeting host, allowing guests to join the meeting without requiring authentication.<br><br>
+In my case, the objective is to authenticate the meeting host, allowing guests to join the meeting without requiring authentication.

+**Note:** This app has been tested on **Ubuntu 22.04** with **Python 3** and the latest Jitsi installation.
+The Identity Provider (IDP) tested with this app is **Nexus DA**.<br><br>

 # Installation Guide